-The BN Summer Reading Program runs from May 15 – September 3, 2019.
-Kids keep a reading journal.
-When they’ve completed it by reading 8 books, they can turn the logs in at a local store to pick their choice of book from the list of options.
+The Barnes & Noble Summer Reading Program runs through summer and kids print the reading journal.
+When they’ve completed it by reading 8 books, they can turn the logs in at a local store in the month of August to pick their choice of book from the list of options.
 This program is for kids in grades 1-6.

 Half Price Books has two reading programs in June and July.
 One program is for kids 14 and under and runs June and July.
-Simply read 15 minutes a day and fill out the monthly reading log.
+Simply read 15 minutes a day (300 minutes a month) and fill out the monthly reading log.
 Each month (June & July), turn in your reading logs or review for $5 HPB Bookworm Bucks to spend at Half Price Books.
 That’s $10 total for the summer!
 Teens earn Bookworm Bucks by reading a selected book and completing a review about it.
-Bookworm Bucks and reading logs must be redeemed by August 30, 2018.
+Bookworm Bucks and reading logs must be redeemed by August 29, 2019.